ashwinkumar12345/intro_to_html/README.md

 **[Adding a Mailto Link](#mailto)**<br>

 <a name="basics"></a>
-> ## Basics
+> ## What is HTML?

-What is HTML?
-HTML is an acronym that stands for Hypertext Markup Language.
+HTML stands for Hypertext Markup Language.
 It's a standard markup language used to create web pages.

 It tells your browser how to render web pages.
 A markup language is a language designed for processing the presentation of the text.

-You markup your text with tags and browser interprets those tags to display the text.
+You markup your text with tags and your browser interprets those tags to display the text.

 <a name="HTMLlooklike"></a>
 > ## What does HTML look like?